Saba-Baroughi/digikala/README.md

 - Allows a returning user to log back into their account

   ![Adding dos](./digikala/images/login.png)

+# Future Features

+Because of the time restraint I had when developing this site there are a number of features that I want to add in the near future that i've listed below:

 there are three Django models: Category, Customer, and Product.
 Let's analyze the relationships between them: